-To study in more detail the evolution of the vorticity field in the upper layer of the slope area, we calculate the average vorticities for three chosen zones on the slope of the tank (Fig. 10a) and the lagged cross-correlation between them to estimate the eddy propagation direction and speed.
-As an example, we present here the results for experiment 24, which has prominent eddy activity in the slope area, as shown earlier.
-The cross-correlation between zones 1 and 2 (Fig. 10b) displays a significant maximum for the positive phase lag at approximately 21 rotation days, suggesting that the vorticity structures propagate prevalently anticlockwise between the two zones, i.e., leaving the shallow water on their right.
-From this phase lag, we calculate the propagation speed, which is approximately 0.3 cm s-1, and this value is smaller than the eddy speed (1.3 cm s-1) estimated in the work by Lane-Serff and Baines (1998).
-On the other hand, the cross-correlation between zones 1 and 3 in general is the most significant, showing a peak for a negative phase lag of approximately ten days, revealing the propagation of the vorticity structures in the opposite direction, with a speed of approximately 1.1 cm s-1.
+To study the evolution of the vorticity field in the upper layer of the slope area in more detail, we calculate the average vorticities for three chosen zones on the slope of the tank (Fig. 10a) and the lagged cross-correlation between them to estimate the eddy propagation direction and speed.
+As an example, we present the results for EXP 24, which has prominent eddy activity in the slope area, as shown earlier.
+The cross-correlation between zones 1 and 2 (Fig. 10b) displays a significant maximum for the positive phase lag at approximately 21 rd, suggesting that the vorticity structures propagate prevalently anticlockwise between the two zones, i.e., leaving the shallow water on their right.
+From this phase lag, we calculate the propagation speed, which is approximately $0.3 \,\mathrm{cm}\,\mathrm{s}^{-1}$ , and this value is smaller than the eddy speed $(1.3 \text{ cm s}^{-1})$ estimated in the work by Lane-Serff and Baines (1998).
+On the other hand, the cross-correlation between zones 1 and 3 is generally the most significant, showing a peak for a negative phase lag of approximately 10 rd, revealing the propagation of the vorticity structures in the opposite direction, with a speed of approximately $1.1 \text{ cm s}^{-1}$ .
 This is probably associated with the average advection speed of the basin-wide anticyclonic flow.
-The change in the propagation direction can be explained by the fact that vorticity structures (eddies and meanders) first propagate cyclonically from the dense water source, as noticed in various papers and experiments (see, e.g., Etling et al., 2000 and references cited therein); then, they start to be advected by basin-wide anticyclonic flow, which develops approximately ten days after the beginning of the experiment due to surface-layer squeezing.
+The change in the propagation direction can be explained by the fact that vorticity structures (eddies and meanders) first propagate cyclonically from the dense-water source, as noticed in various papers and experiments (see, e.g., Etling et al., 2000, and references cited therein); they then start to be advected by basinwide anticyclonic flow, which develops approximately 10 rd after the beginning of the experiment due to surface-layer squeezing.
 The cross-correlation between zones 2 and 3 is the least significant, probably because zone 2 is under the combined influence of eddies moving in opposite directions.
-It is evident from the horizontal distribution of current vectors (see Supplementary material) that cyclonic or sometimes anticyclonic eddies continuously form downstream of the dense water source due to upper-layer stretching in the case of highdensity water spreading or to upper-layer squeezing associated with intermediate density (1010 kg m-3) water spreading along the interface between the upper and lower layers.
+It is evident from the horizontal distribution of current vectors (see the Supplement) that cyclonic or sometimes anticyclonic eddies continuously form downstream of the densewater source due to upper-layer stretching in the case of high-density water spreading or to upper-layer squeezing associated with intermediate density ( $1010 \text{ kg m}^{-3}$ ) water spreading along the interface between the upper and lower layers.
 These eddies move counterclockwise until they experience advection by anticyclonic basin-wide flow and start moving in the opposite direction.